 The amount of mixing of spring water with reservoir water is uncertain and will depend on EC, temperature, reservoir inflows, and reservoir releases.
-To determine whether saline spring water is accumulating at the bottom of the reservoir near Golden Gate Dam, EC measurements will be taken at the same times and locations in Sites Reservoir as the metal concentrations measurements in Section 2D.3.3.
+To determine whether saline spring water is accumulating at the bottom of the reservoir near Golden Gate Dam, EC measurements will be taken at the same times and locations in Sites Reservoir near the I/O tower as the metal concentrations measurements in Section 2D.3.3.
+In addition, EC will be measured twice a year deep in the reservoir near Golden Gate Dam.

 If monitoring indicates the possibility of substantial increases in EC in the reservoir release due to temporary entrainment of accumulated salt spring water, reservoir operations will be modified to prevent this phenomenon by gradually discharging accumulated spring water.
 Reservoir modifications will be made gradually and may include modifications to discharge volume or selection of I/O tower tiers.
 For example, releases from lower-level and higher-level tiers may be blended to ensure adequate water quality.
-As these modifications are made, EC of the reservoir discharge will be measured hourly with a continuous device recorder to ensure that EC remains below 1,000 μmhos/cm.
+As these modifications are made, EC of the reservoir discharge will be measured hourly with a continuous device recorder to ensure that EC remains below $1,000~\mu mhos/cm$.